Sixteen Candles: Home media

 Pre-2003 releases of the film featured a re-scored soundtrack due to rights issues.
-This wasn't until 2003 when the film was released on DVD with the original theatrical mix intact albeit in 5.1.
+This wasn't until 2003 when the film was released on DVD with the original theatrical soundtrack intact albeit remixed in 5.1.
 In 2008, the film was again released on DVD as a "Flashback Edition" with a new featurette titled "Celebrating Sixteen Candles".

 In 2012, the film was released on Blu-ray for the first time as part of Universal's 100th Anniversary with the 2008 featurette carried over, along with two new features highlighting the impact of Universal Studios: "The 80s" and "Unforgettable Characters".

 In 2019, Universal re-released the film on Blu-ray in a digipak highlighting its 35th anniversary.
 The disc was the same 2012 release with nothing new added.
 In that same year, Arrow Video announced their release with a new 4K restoration.

 Reception

 Box office

 In its opening weekend the film grossed $4,461,520 in 1,240 theaters in the United States and Canada, ranking second.
 By the end of its run, Sixteen Candles grossed $23,686,027 against a budget of $6.5 million.